How it all began....

 Our traditional pub food is home cooked to order by Penny and her team in the kitchen and all our meat is produced locally and is fully traceable.
 Our vegetables and salads are supplied by a local company and are always freshly prepared.
 We aim to offer a varied selection of dishes and always have special boards as well as our main menu.
 We are allergy aware, and are fully compliant with the new regulations which means we can provide you with the ingredients of any of our dishes.
 We offer gluten free choices and can cater to most dietary requirements.
 We offer a seniors' choice of two course lunch menus from Monday to Friday (excluding Bank Holidays) and we also have a children’s menu available.

-We support the local community in many ways, we have revived the traditional May fete for local charities and groups, so they can raise money for their causes, and support many local groups by letting them use our facilities free of charge.
+We support the local community wherever we can, letting many local groups and charities use our facilities free of charge.
 We also have a small jam shop which sells jams and chutneys made by Philippa Hunter, a local lady, who gives all the profits to Macmillan Cancer Care.
 She generally raises well over £3000 per year by selling her produce at the Trout, and we are all immensely proud of her achievements.
-Penny's late husband Bob was a member of the Fairford and District Business club and won many awards, including the Harold Dowler award awarded for service to the community.
+Penny and her late husband Bob have both been awarded the Harold Dowler award by the Fairford and District Business club for service to the community.

 We also have a field at the rear of the Trout, which is used in the summer (weather permitting) as a field camp site.
 There are no showers or electric hook up, but it is the ideal place for a peaceful night beneath the stars.